Qualifications: BSc, MBBCH, DCH, PhD (Wits)

 Director of East Africa Centre for Vaccines and Immunization (ECAVI)

 Ombeva Malande is a Vaccinologist & a Paediatric infectious Diseases specialist.
-A certified fellow of the College of Paediatricians of South Africa, he is a Lecturer at Egerton University, an Honorary Lecturer at Makerere University, and a research associate at the Sefako Makgatho Health Sciences University, South Africa.
+A certified fellow of the College of Paediatricians of South Africa, he is a Senior Lecturer at Moi University Kenya, an Honorary Senior Lecturer at Makerere University, and a research associate at the Sefako Makgatho Health Sciences University, South Africa.
+He holds a PhD in Vaccinology.

 He has consulted for WHO, UNICEF, MSD, Pfizer, GSK, Medscape, Sanofi Pasteur, Facebook, Merc, GIZ, Old Mutual, Minet, AON, Jubilee, Liberty Blue, Equity Bank, Standard Chartered Bank, Bank of Africa, USAID, Britam among others.